vas3k/pepic/README.md

 ## ✅ TODO

-- [ ] Convert/quality API flag
-- [ ] Proper Accept header check + JSON upload and API
 - [ ] Tests :D
+- [ ] Upload by URL
+- [ ] Crop, rotate and other useful transformations (face blur? pre-loader generator?)
+- [ ] Live conversion by changing file's extension
+- [ ] Set format and quality during the upload (using flags?)

 ## 🤔 Alternatives